LeonardoPollina/ML_project_2/README.md

 <ul>
 <li><b>Best_model_training.ipynb</b></li>

-This notebook shows the training procedure we applied (80/20 train/validation) to our best model.
-TO ADD WHICH MODEL THIS IS

-<li><b>Training_example_1_neuron.ipynb</b></li>

-This notebook shows the training procedure we applied (80/20 train/validation) to a model among those implemented with only one neuron in the output layer.
+This notebook shows the training procedure we applied (80/20 train/validation) to our best model, this model can be found in `src/models/best_model.py`.

 <li><b>Logistic_regression.ipynb</b></li>